Fireball Whiskey Apple Pies: A Dessert Fit for a Frat Party

 An underground drink garden and food hall with a daily happy hour

-Every year, Houston takes another step towards becoming a metropolitan powerhouse.
-In 2016, that step was adding its first underground food and beer hall, Conservatory.
-Travel down the rabbit hole, i.e. the art deco staircase with a below-the-steps greenhouse, and you’ll find a modern, bustling food hall back-splashed by a 60-count craft tap wall.
+In 2016, Houston added its first underground food and beer hall, Conservatory.
+Travel down the rabbit hole (read: the cool art deco staircase) and you’ll find a modern, bustling food hall back-splashed by a 60-count craft tap wall.
 If there were ever a place to escape the Houston sun for some cold ones, this is it.
-The lineup of food vendors switches every now and then, but expect things like BBQ, tacos, pizza, and poke, plus the occasional pop-up, are pretty great, too.
+The lineup of food vendors switches every now and then, but expect things like BBQ, tacos, pizza, and poke, plus the occasional pop-up.
 In 2017, the excellence continued with the flowing wine taps of Noble Rot Wine Bar, set behind the stairs and serving a smart collection of wines by the glass and bottles.

 Ground zero for whiskey and cocktail enthusiasts

-If you love drinking whiskey, you’ll love Reserve 101.
-The old favorite is known for a roster of whiskey that goes unrivaled in the city.
-Sip on selections from far and wide, including East, West, and Mid-Coast varieties and an entire library dedicated to the ruckus juice of Kentucky, plus international blends from Scotland to Japan.
-The staff -- which now includes rockstar bartender Leslie (Ross) Krockenberger -- also gives its cocktail list seasonal facelifts, mixing up bold, seriously boozy creations alongside special tastings to keep your experience perfectly on point.
+The now 10-year-old favorite is known for a roster of whiskey that goes unrivaled in the city.
+Sip on selections from far and wide, including East, West, and Mid-Coast varieties and an entire library dedicated to the ruckus juice of Kentucky.
+All that plus international blends from Scotland to Japan.
+The expert staff also gives its cocktail list seasonal facelifts, mixing up bold, seriously boozy creations alongside special tastings to keep your experience perfectly on point.
 Pay it a visit to see why we named it the best whiskey bar in Texas.

 Giving Midtown’s party scene a much-needed kick of class